ehmicky/wild-wild-path/README.md

 The target value must be an object or an array.

+Queries can match object properties with `undefined` values providing they have a key.
+Symbol properties are never matched.

 # Queries

 There are two equivalent formats for queries: strings and arrays.

 - Query [strings](#query-strings) are friendlier to CLI usage, more expressive and easier to serialize.
-- Query [arrays](#query-arrays) are friendlier to programmatic usage, and do not require escaping.
+- Query [arrays](#query-arrays) are friendlier to programmatic usage, faster, and do not require escaping.
 They should be used when the input is dynamic or user-provided to prevent injection attacks.

 [`wild-wild-parser`](https://github.com/ehmicky/wild-wild-parser) can be used to